datacarpentry/datacarpentry.org/content/curriculum-advisors.md

 These are curriculum advisors for Data Carpentry.
 Should we have any text here or in each section?
 Cotton candy lollipops and marshmallows.

-I am working on the issue of not all people having a profile image.
-This is due to people not having Github ids on record.
-When they don't have ids on record, we will replace their image with a generic avatar.

 ## Astronomy

 Sweet roll biscuit shortbread halvah pudding chocolate.
 Toffee gummi bears soufflé sweet sesame snaps wafer.